Rowlatt Act: Timeline, Reasons and Result

 Timeline of Rowlatt Act

-The non-cooperation movement was launched in 1920 on 5th September.
-It was led by Mahatma Gandhi & focused on abolishing the use of British products, declining or resigning from British posts, educational institutions, prohibiting government regulations, courts, etc. The movement was non-violent & launched to withdraw the nation’s cooperation after the Jallianwala Bagh Massacre Rowlatt Act.
+The Non-cooperation Movement was launched in 1920 on 5th September.
+It was led by Mahatma Gandhi & focused on abolishing the use of British products, declining or resigning from British posts, and educational institutions, and prohibiting government regulations, courts, etc. The movement was non-violent & launched to withdraw the nation’s cooperation after the Jallianwala Bagh Massacre & Rowlatt Act.
 Mahatma Gandhi stated India could achieve independence within a year if this movement was a success.
 It was the transition of individuals to a mass movement.
-Non-cooperation was focused to get full independence also known as Purna Swaraj.
-To know more, read our blog on Non-Cooperation Movement.
+Non-cooperation was focused on getting full independence also known as Purna Swaraj.
+To know more, read our blog on the Non-Cooperation Movement.

 Khilafat Movement

-Two movements that were initiated to oppose British rule in India during the fight for India Independence were Khilafat and Non-cooperation movement.
-Both of the movements followed non-violence acts.
-While there were many reasons behind the movements, one major reason behind the Khilafat movement was when the religious head of Muslims who was the sultan of turkey was killed by Britishers.
-Khilafat movement led by Maulana Mohammed Ali and Maulana Shaukat Ali, Maulana Azad, Hakim Ajmal Khan, and Hasrat Mohani.
-This movement united Hindus and Muslims as the leaders of the khilafat movement joined the non-cooperation movement.
+Two movements that were initiated to oppose British rule in India during the fight for Indian Independence were the Khilafat and the Non-cooperation Movements.
+Both of the movements followed non-violent acts.
+While there were many reasons behind the movements, one major reason behind the Khilafat movement was when the religious head of Muslims who was the sultan of Turkey was killed by Britishers.
+The Khilafat movement was led by Maulana Mohammed Ali and Maulana Shaukat Ali, Maulana Azad, Hakim Ajmal Khan, and Hasrat Mohani.
+This movement united Hindus and Muslims as the leaders of the Khilafat movement joined the non-cooperation movement.

 Rowlatt Act PPT